gchq/sleeper/docs/12-performance-test.md

 ## Compaction performance

 This test will continue running and wait for each operation in the tests to run.
 This will take around an hour.
-This can be used to measure performance of compaction in a way that controls for quirks in the ordering of partition splitting and compaction job creation.
+This can be used to measure performance of compaction with a fixed order of partition splitting and compaction job creation.
+This is intended to avoid any variance that may be caused by the number of input files or the amount of data processed at once.

 This avoids situations like when compaction & partition splitting happens halfway through ingest.
 The first few files may be picked up by a standard compaction, then the partition is split.
 More files are picked up by a splitting